If you’ve just had a parking fine through the post or stuck to your car, you could consider making an appeal.

 If your informal FPN appeal is rejected, in most cases you’d then pay the fine.

 Otherwise, you might have to request a hearing in a magistrate’s court and be prepared to enter a not guilty plea.

 Losing the court case might also mean the fine itself increases and you might have to pay court costs.

 If you’re still determined to challenge an FPN in a magistrate’s court, then you should seek independent legal advice.

 Although ECNs are issued by local authorities rather than the police, there are fewer routes of appeal open to you versus a Penalty Charge Notice.

-When you get an ECN you usually only have seven days to make an informal appeal.
+When you get an ECN you usually only have 7 days to make an informal appeal.

-You might include any witness statements, photos and any other documents with your appeal letter to the council, clearly explaining the reasons why you think the parking fine should be cancelled.
+You might include any witness statements, photos and any other documents with your appeal letter to the council.
+You could then clearly explaining the reasons why you think the parking fine should be cancelled.

 Should the council reject your appeal, you could then pay the fine – you should still be able to get a 50% discount at this point.